The key to transformation might be surprising, and might require us to look within.

 The slow slide down the slippery slope had begun.
 Self-doubt can erode our footing that fast.

-When we are stuck like Sarah in our quest to achieve our goals, our first job is to look for anything that has adhered to us that is not us—not in alignment with our true nature.
+When we are stuck like Sarah in our quest to find the key to transformation and achieve our goals, our first job is to look for anything that has adhered to us that is not us—not in alignment with our true nature.
 In Sarah’s case, it was a course of action steps that did not lean into her natural strengths, and, in fact, fought against them.

 For you, it may be a loved one’s expectations or society’s idea of how you should act or be.
 For others, it could be the prevailing wisdom in the culture as to what comprises the ideal business or life.